Exabyte-io/documentation/docs/accounts/ui/preferences/settings.md

 ## Material Cell Type

-Here, user can specify primitive or Conventional unit cell representation to be used by default while visualizing materials in [3D Editor](../../../materials-designer/editor/view.md).
+Here, user can specify primitive or conventional unit cell representation to be used by default while visualizing materials in [3D Editor](../../../materials-designer/3d-editor/view.md).

 ## Save Changes

-Once the user has chosen and entered the new desired Clone Suffix and Material Cell Type, the `Save` button should be pressed to register the change to the account.
+Once the user has chosen and entered the new desired values, the `Save` button should be pressed to register the change to the account.